Enhanced Local Binary Patterns for Automatic Face Recognition: Evaluation

 \subsubsection{UFI Dataset}

-Unconstrained facial images (UFI) dataset~\cite{LencUfi2015} contains face images of 605 persons extracted from real photographs.
-The training set contains about 7 images per person while one face image is designed for testing.
-There are two different partitions available.
-In the following experiments, we use {\it Cropped images dataset} which is composed of the face image in resolution $ 128 \times 128 $ pixels.
+Unconstrained facial images (UFI) dataset~\cite{LencUfi2015} contains face images of 605 persons extracted from real photographs and is mainly dedicated for face recognition in real conditions.
+In the following experiments, we use {\it Cropped images} partition.
 Figure~\ref{fig:example_cropped} (left) shows two images of one individual from this partition with recognition results of our method.